abdullahalfarabi150-a11y/apache-ec2-project/README.md

 HTTP (Port 80) from anywhere for public website access.
 SSH (Port 22) from my IP address for secure remote administration.

+### 2. Automated Apache Deployment
+EC2 User Data was used to automate the initial server configuration.

+During the instance launch process, the Bash script automatically:

+Updated the operating system packages
+Installed the Apache HTTP Server (httpd)
+Started the Apache service
+Enabled Apache to start automatically after reboot Configured permissions for the web directory
+Created and deployed the initial HTML webpage

+This automated the initial web server setup without requiring manual Apache installation after connecting to the instance.

 ### 2. User Data Script
 ```bash
 #!/bin/bash